wimaha/homebridge-mieleathome/README.md

   machine.
 Flipping the switch when not allowed will revert the switch state when it is not allowed.

 ## Planned features
-- Automatic token retrieval and _refreshing_ using user provided ClientID and ClientSecret.
+- Automatic token retrieval using user provided ClientID and ClientSecret.
 - Optionally enable (current) temperature sensor of washing machine like devices.
 - Add support for fridges, ovens and hob highlights.
+- Set active = false, inUse=true to signal HOmekit to display "Stopping" state when washing machine is finished or cancelled.

 ## Thanks
 - [MichelRabozee](https://github.com/MichelRabozee)